-The OPC UA Server has been designed and implemented to support the maximum number of clients reading the maximum number of OPC UA elements.
+The OPC UA Server has been designed and implemented to support the maximum number of clients reading the maximum number of OPC UA elements for each specific model.
 However, at maximum load OPC UA clients may experience degraded performance, evidenced by slower than usual response times when browsing, reading, and writing addressable elements.